Graphic Design & Illustration | Level 3

 Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
 The campus is a dedicated arts space, with the art & design courses running alongside theatre arts and music courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

 Following completion of the Extended Diploma, you can progress to university-level course, either at the MET or at universities throughout the UK.

-Our West Durrington Campus is also our University Centre, a creative arts space with students studying at degree level in art & design disciplines as well as theatre arts and music.
+Our West Durrington Campus is a creative arts space with students studying at degree level in art & design disciplines as well as theatre arts and music.
 Degrees at Northbrook MET include Fine Art, Graphic Design, Illustration, Photography, Textile Design or Theatre/Set Design.

 - Graphic designer

 - Concept artist

 UK and EU students do not have to pay fees if they are under 19 on 31 August in the year they are studying.
 More information about fees for college courses and financial support for 16-19 year olds can be found here.